-#TBT Hard To Find Ernest Borel Flash Watch
+#TBT The Hard-To-Find Ernest Borel Flash Watch

 If you remember my saga last year about the Tourist Everlight, the world’s first electrically lit watch, you will also remember the Ernest Borel Flash.
 It took me a few years to hunt it down, but here it is in all its glory.
 My admiration for the Everlight is endless.
 But I have to admit that the Borel Flash amazes me even more.

 Well, there is usually only one winner.
 To end up second, no matter the competition, and the number of contenders must truly hurt.
-The race to integrate electric lighting in watches started in 1956 with Ernest Borel and its patent filed on September 28th.
+The race to integrate electric lighting in watches started in 1956 with Ernest Borel and its patent that was filed on September 28th.
 I bet their smiles froze in Basel the following year when Ad.
 Allemann and his Tourist brand presented the Everlight watch to the world, establishing themselves as pioneers.

 Ernest Borel Flash release

 The guy who filed the patent first waited till Basel in 1958 to show his watch to the world.
 It was named the Ernest Borel Flash and had a dynamic thin symbol under the Flash name above 6 o’clock.
 The principle is almost identical to the Tourist Everlight.
 A built-in accumulator can be recharged by connecting a normal 1.5-volt flashlight battery.
 After long hours of online digging, I managed to find a Nordic watch magazine from June 1958 that shows the only official box I have ever seen for the Ernest Borel Flash.